 Here’s the thing: You can only be taken for granted if you believe that your worth comes from OTHERS, and is not intrinsic to who you are.

-Your medicine is to realize that you don’t need to do anything to be loveable or worthy — you already ARE loveable and worthy innately.
+Your medicine is to realize that you don’t need to do anything to be loveable or worthy — you already ARE lovable and worthy innately.
 A powerful practice that can help you with this is self-love or self-compassion.

-4. You attract the love you think you deserve.
+4. You attract the love you think you deserve

 This is not an ethereal feel-good belief, it is a psychological fact.
 When you feel unworthy of genuine love deep down, you’re attracted to people who mistreat you because they support your unconscious belief of “I’m not good enough.”